gene-git/wg-client/README.rst

    * (*--fix-dns*)

+     This has been automated by the monitor daemon.
+See *--fix-dns-auto-start*

      Restore wireguard dns resolv.conf.
 Typical use is after sleep resume when the network is set up it can mess up the resolv.conf file - this restores the correct version.